SpiderOak/nimbus.io/docs/developers_guide.rst

 Similar to the Nimbus.io server software itself, all the client libraries we write are free software released under the LGPL license.

-Migrating data
-^^^^^^^^^^^^^^

-Nimbus.io is intended to facilitate easy bidirectional migration between Nimbus.io, Amazon S3, and other cloud storage systems.
-The nimbus.io command line tool and libraries knows how to interact with multiple platforms.

-Since the Nimbus.io platform is available under the AGPL free software license, there's also always the option to bring your data home.

-To further ease interoperability, the Nimbus.io development roadmap includes a `remote copy` operation within the Nimbus.io API to facilitate direct server-to-server data transfer between Nimbus.IO, S3, or other network accessible storage resources.

 API Usage
 ^^^^^^^^^